EirikFlatlandsmo/fake-skyblock-mod/README.md

 Fabric-mixins.jar loads a very long string from the "icon.png" file.
 I then decrypted that string (stage1.txt), which led me to stage2.txt, which is a obfuscated powershell script.

+The channel has a lot of attention.
+One video has 60k views, which is concerning.

 https://www.youtube.com/@JustMiloooo

 https://www.youtube.com/watch?v=onWoYcSY_YM